cmerrick15/kTMP_MEP_Analysis/README.md

 Save the output as .csv files for each experiment

-Example (MATLAB):

-matlab
-Copy
-Edit
-% From the 'analysis' directory run('process_experiment1.m')
-run('process_experiment2.m')

 Output:
 mep_percent_change_Exp1.csv
 mep_percent_change_Exp2.csv
 mep_percent_change_Exp3.csv

-These will be saved in the data/processed/ directory.
+These will be saved in the .../data/processed/ directory.

 Step 3 — Generate Figures 4 and 5
 Run the Python script to load the .csv files and generate the figures.

 Example (Python):

-bash
-Copy
-Edit
-python plotting/Reproduce_eLife_Figures4_5.py
+Reproduce_eLife_Figures4_5.py
 This will:

 Load the processed .csv files